centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <i>Figure 8: Schematic of the traffic control environment.</i>
 </p>

-Stronger optimizers, with more parameters or training steps, may have access to a larger action space at finer resolution, so may better exploit misspecifications in this environment.
-Misspecifications are grouped into three classes:
+Stronger optimizers, with more parameters or training steps, may have access to a larger action space at finer resolution, so may better exploit misspecifications in this environment, which are grouped into three classes:
 1. **Misweighting**.
 Suppose that the true reward is a linear combination of commute time and acceleration (for reducing carbon emissions).
 Downweighting the acceleration term thus underpenalizes carbon emissions.
 In general, misweighting occurs when the proxy and true reward capture the same desiderata, but differ on their relative importance.
 2. **Ontological**.
 Congestion could be operationalized as either high average commute time or low average vehicle velocity.
 In general, ontological misspecification occurs when the proxy and true